Catalexis: In classical Persian

 Bruce Hayes suggests a rule to explain this, namely that where a pattern ending in u u is made catalectic, both of the short syllables are omitted at the end of the line.

 Catalexis in music

-Venantius Fortunatus' hymn Pange lingua is in trochaic tetrameter catalectic—the meter of the marching chants of the Roman armies.
+Venantius Fortunatus's hymn Pange lingua is in trochaic tetrameter catalectic—the meter of the marching chants of the Roman armies.
 The hymn is one of the oldest with surviving musical notation.

 As Greek meter is often used to describe musical phrasing, some famous themes include: